davegregg/react-cheatsheet/README.md

-# React Cheatsheet

 ### Creating a component
 + If I want a component to be *static,* and I don't anything changed inside of it later:
-  - Then write it as a **functional component**.
+  - I will write it as a **functional component**.
 Functional components only take inputs (props) and provide their output to the DOM.
 + If I want a component to be *smart* or if it needs to be interactive:
-  - Then write it as a **class component**.
+  - I will write it as a **class component**.

 ### Passing a value to a component (props)
 + If I have some unique input which I want each instance of this component to have, I will create a prop to pass into the JSX tag for that component (`<ComponentName propName="propValue" />`) and accepts in the props object inside my component definition (`props.propName` or `this.props.propName`).